Always call 112 or 999 if someone is seriously ill or injured and their life is at risk.

 Calling an ambulance

-Once connected to the National Ambulance Service, you will need to know:
+When you get connected to the ambulance service, you will need to know:

 - the address or the location of where you are